Absenior03/AnnapurnaTravels/README.md

 # Annapurna Tours and Travels

-A modern, responsive tourism website built with Next.js, Tailwind CSS, Firebase, and Stripe integration.
+A modern, responsive tourism website built with Next.js, Tailwind CSS, Firebase, and Razorpay integration.

 ## Features